plone/documentation/docs/classic-ui/images.md

 ## Scaling `direction`

-If an images is scaled the direction parameter can be used to control the scaling output.
+Scaling is intended for the optimal display of images in a web browser.

-Either width or height - or both - must be given too.
+To scale an image, you can use the `direction` parameter to control the scaling output.

-This is all about scaling for the display in a web browser.
+You must use either `width` or `height`, or both.

 Three different scaling options are supported.
-They correspond to the CSS background-size values (see [background-size documentation of mdn web docs](https://developer.mozilla.org/en-US/docs/Web/CSS/background-size))
+They correspond to the CSS [`background-size`](https://developer.mozilla.org/en-US/docs/Web/CSS/background-size) values.

-The default direction is `scale`.
+The possible options for `direction` are listed below, where the default option is `scale`.

-Possible options are:
+`scale`

-* `scale`:
+:   This is the default option.
-  Scales to the requested dimensions without cropping.
+    `scale` scales to the requested dimensions without cropping.
     The resulting image may have a different size than requested.
-  This option requires both width and height to be specified.
+    This option requires both `width` and `height` to be specified.
-  Does not scale up.
+    It does not scale up.

     Deprecated spellings: `keep`, `thumbnail`.

-* `contain`:
+`contain`
-  Starts by scaling the relatively smallest dimension to the required size and crops the other dimension if needed.
+:   `contain` starts by scaling the image either to the smaller dimension when you give both `width` and `height`, or to the only given dimension, then crops to the other dimension if needed.

     Deprecated spellings: `scale-crop-to-fit`, `down`.

-* `cover`:
+`cover`
-  Scales the relatively largest dimension up to the required size.
+:   `cover` scales the image either to the larger dimension when you give both `width` and `height`, or to the only given dimension, up to the size you specify.
-  Despite the deprecated spelling, there is no cropping happening.
+    Despite the deprecated spelling, it does not crop.

     Deprecated spellings: `scale-crop-to-fill`, `up`.

 (classic-ui-images-permissions-label)=